-This article provides insights into the concept of blockchain and how we at Q-Pros verify and validate implementations of such a cutting-edge architecture by applying specific types of functional and non-functional testing.
+This article provides insights into the concept of Blockchain, and how we at Q-Pros verify and validate implementations of such an innovative architecture by applying specific types of functional and non-functional testing.

 What is Blockchain?

-A blockchain is a growing list of records, called blocks that are linked using cryptography.
+A Blockchain is a growing list of records called blocks, these blocks are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
-By design, once a record is added to the chain, you cannot edit or recall it in order to maintain security of the overall blockchain.
+By design, once a record is added to the chain, you cannot edit or recall it to maintain the security of the overall Blockchain.

-Along with the regular functional testing scope, the following some of the main testing factors that we consider when we test any typical blockchain implementation:
+Along with the regular functional testing scope, the following are some of the main testing factors that we consider when we test any typical Blockchain implementation:

 - Validate the block size.